alenjohn05/FinViz_Code/README.md

 - Used **Sqlite DB** since SQLite does not support multiple concurrent write transactions, I have used **connection pooling** to manage database access more efficiently
 - **Write-Ahead Logging** for better concurrent access in Sqlite Database
 - Implemented **Redis** caching to reduce database load.

+## Running the Application

+To run this application, follow these steps:

+1. Build the Docker image.
+2. Start the application by running `docker-compose up`.